sharafath-dev/VAHAN-BAZAR/README.md

 - A **Buy** page with advanced search and filter options to easily find bikes by brand, price range, and year.
 - A **Sell** page where users can list their bikes with detailed descriptions and photos.
 - A **Compare** page allowing side-by-side comparison of multiple bikes’ specifications to facilitate informed decisions.
-- Additional pages for dealer listings, reviews, and support to build trust among users.
+- Additional pages for dealer listings, reviews, and support (planned for future updates.
+- Future updates will include financing options, expanded dealer partnerships, and additional vehicle categories.

-The design prioritizes a clean, responsive interface with verified listings for reliability.
+- The design prioritizes a clean, responsive interface with verified listings for reliability.

 ## Features to Be Implemented
 - Advanced filtering and search functionality for bike listings.